JacobPozaic/ps2-workspace/README.md

 This project is an experiment with the rendering pipeline built into PS2SDK, and the integration of IOP modules.
 As the project stands it shows a cube rotating and bouncing around in 3D space, the d-pad on the controler can move the camera's position to a moderate degree, the camera can also be set to follow or stop following the cube by pressing the cross button.
 In this project I am trying to make use of other projects I have been working on.

 I plan to create an asyncronous event system (using the threading library I am working on) to handle controller input.
 I would also like to increase the complexity of the rendered envitoment, and will be creating a character that can navigate more fluidly with conventional camera control.
-Long term I plan to extend the project into a basic game.
+Long term I plan to extend the project into a basic game.c

 # Things you should probably know about these projects:
 projects are licenced under Academic Free License version 2.0